Shippable/docs/sources/platform/integration/gcloudKey.md

 * [integration](/platform/workflow/resource/integration)
 * [loadbalancer](/platform/workflow/resource/loadbalancer)

+### Service Account Permissions
+There are three ways to use a Google Cloud integration in Shippable Assembly Lines:

+1. automated, managed Kubernetes deployments via managed `deploy` jobs
+2. provisioning services in managed `provision` jobs
+3. gcloud CLI configuration via `cliConfig` resources in a `runSh` job

+For managed [deploy](/platform/workflow/job/deploy) and [provision](/platform/workflow/job/provision) jobs, the key should belong to a service account with a role that has `container.clusters.get` and `container.clusters.getCredentials` permissions.
+This will allow Shippable to connect to the Kubernetes cluster.

+For `cliConfig` resources, you should make sure that your policy allows you to perform whatever actions you plan to take in your custom script.
+This could mean permissions to pull images, create clusters, etc.

 ## Default Environment Variables
 When you create a resource with this integration, and use it as an `IN` or `OUT` for a `runSh` or `runCI` job, a set of environment variables is automatically made available that you can use in your scripts.